Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 we see that at 3 Å, the charge density is strongly peaked at the bond centre, while at 8 Å, the charge density is strongly peaked on the atomic sites.
 This
-    means that by simply chaning the bond distance, we can easily tune the eigen-energy of the bonding state relative to the potential at the bond centre.
+    means that by simply changing the bond distance, we can easily tune the eigen-energy of the bonding state relative to the potential at the bond centre.

-You might be wonderin: **Is these two states categoritally different?** I believe the answer is no -- They both represent the same bonding state!
-As we all know, if we stretch a bond from its equilibrium distance to inifity, the "bond breakin" point cannot be strictly determined as their transition is continuous and smooth.
-Here, we see that the same transition between "bounded" and "unbounded" states is also smooth, indicating they are a consequence of the same "bond breaking" process.
+You might be wondering: **Are these two states fundamentally different?** I believe the answer is no -- They both represent the same bonding state!
+As we all know, if we stretch a bond from its equilibrium distance to inifity, the "bond breaking" point cannot be strictly defined as their transition is continuous and smooth.
+Here, we see that the same smooth transition between "bounded" and "unbounded" states because they are a consequence of the same "bond breaking" process.

 Here, I would also like to point out that even though the eigen-energy of the